 Support to strategic planning: VLRs can also help in identifying areas where action is needed and, thus, establish clear priorities that can orient strategic planning and budget choices towards the SDGs localization.
 The VLR can be a monitoring and reporting tool, but also a process that guides local governance towards sustainable development.

-The combination of these four phases allows a VLR to be much more than a simple technical and guiding document becoming a strategic planning to promote od key sectors such as sustainalbe tourism. [insert link to other article].
+The combination of these four phases allows a VLR to be much more than a simple technical and guiding document becoming a strategic planning to promote other key sectors such as sustainable tourism.
 With the support of the Local Development Unit, LRGs can identify scientifically the appropriate indicators for their context, guaranteeing comparability with other local contexts and other levels.
 With a scientific support, LRGs can also involve local actors in the identification of the territory’s virtuosity, problems and possible future actions; and, last but not least, analyse externally the coherence and connection between the existing policies and the SDGs.

 Technical and scientific support for the implementation of the VLR, thus, allows local context and territories to enter a global movement and enhance their visibility.